leewujung/callmark/README.md

   sig    1000002x32     256000512      double
 ```

-Operation:
+## GUI Operation
-* **Load file**  Load data file in `MAT` format
+* **Load file**:  Load data file in `MAT` format
-* **Detect calls**  Initital simple energy detection of calls and display the spectrogram and time seris
+* **Detect calls**:  Initital simple energy detection of calls and display the spectrogram and time seris
-* **Add mark**  Add a call mark on where you click
+* **Add mark**:  Add a call mark on where you click
-* **Remove mark**  Remove all marks enclosed in a dragged rectangle
+* **Remove mark**:  Remove all marks enclosed in a dragged rectangle
-* **Done & Save**  Save the marked calls in a new file with default filename: `xxx_detect.mat`, where `xxx` is the filename of the loaded data file.
-Therefore, the call marking results and the raw data are kept separate.
+* **Done & Save**:  Save the marked calls in a new file with default filename: `xxx_detect.mat`, where `xxx` is the filename of the loaded data file.
+Therefore, the call marking results and the raw data are kept as separate files.
-* Note the `MATLAB` figure tools `Zoom in`, `Zoom out`, and `Pan` are active in this program.
-Scroll bar on the right-hand side of the spectrogram is used to control the coloraxis of spectrogram.
+* The `MATLAB` figure tools `Zoom in`, `Zoom out`, and `Pan` are active in this program to move around in the recording time series.
+* The scroll bar on the right-hand side of the spectrogram is used to control the coloraxis of spectrogram.
 * After saving `xxx_detect.mat`, you can use **Load file** to load either `xxx_detect.mat` or `xxx.mat` to review what has been saved.